landenshurtz/mae301-2026spring-luckysevens/mvp/report.md

 - delivery drones fly through dense urban areas where interference is high

 Example use case:
-A drone pilot for the military is conducting a surveillance mission along a pre planned route while in route the drone sends flight and communication data to the pilot that indicates increased signal interference the data is processed and sent to an AI model which predicts whether the trends of the data indicate a major problem ahead or if it is safe to continue.
+A drone pilot for the military is conducting a surveillance mission along a pre planned route while in route the drone sends flight and communication data to mission control the data is processed and sent to an AI model which predicts whether the trends of the data indicate a high interference area ahead or if it is safe to continue.
 The model then communicates this prediction to the pilot by recommending an action such as slow down, re route the flight path, or return to base.
 ## System Design

 - ArduPilot Simulation